 Paul says, “Rather be defrauded.”
 In other words, you just should be defrauded before you would sue a brother, because the testimony of the Lord is diminished.

 JERRY: Okay, thank you very much.

-TIM: My name is Tim Carter.
-Would you agree that when a brother is caught in sin, God’s divine plan, purpose; God’s divine plan and purpose for protection and reconciliation for the brother is to confront him personally and if necessary bring in two or three witnesses and any additional witnesses up to that point in any personalized way is perfectly unauthorized council?
+TIM: Okay, my name is Tim Carter.
+Would you agree that when a brother is caught in sin, God’s divine plan, purpose – God’s divine plan and purpose for protection and reconciliation for the brother is to confront him personally, and if necessary, bring in two or three witnesses?
+And any additional witnesses, up to that point, in any personalized way, is perfectly unauthorized counsel?

 JOHN: In other words, if you know somebody sins, don’t go asking other people about it, go confront it yourself.
 Is that what you’re saying?

-TIM: Uh-huh.
-Is unauthorized council in other words to go to anyone else?
+TIM: It’s unauthorized counsel, in other words, to go to anyone else.

 JOHN: Now, what you’re saying is rather than tell other people about the sin, go to the individual, give him the chance or the opportunity to repent before you spread it around.

 TIM: Right.
 And that protects him, and God wants to protect us from our sins.

 JOHN: Sure.
 That’s exactly what it says in Matthew 18.